rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 But as far as I understand for Hyper-V bounty, Microsoft is concerned on quite a minimalistic approach - thus so high bounties, less code less place for mistakes.
 And what they can essentially serve on the cloud for users that way.
 That means, no enhanced session, no remote fx, no wsl2.
 Smb, NetBios, Ntfs, core ALPC, all not a Hyper-V design.
 Just old plain default modules, default settings.
 And in that regard, *million dollar question is: what is triggerable in default cloud settings ?
 What about docker / kubernetes ?*

 Tbh I am not sure about the full scope of the attack surface myself, I am feeling a lack of documentation on this.
 Like what kind of settings can we alter, what an attacker actually can do outside of a VM.
 But how easy it is to provide security researchers with this kind of playground, I honestly don't know.
-Therefore best thing we could do, is in case of uncertainty about attack surface, to ask them through the [email](mailto:secure@microsoft.com), maybe some arguments if their explanation is not clear enough or we think they don't see what we see, in general finding common ground of understanding.
+Therefore best thing we could do, is in case of uncertainty about attack surface, to ask them through the [email](mailto:secure@microsoft.com), maybe provide some arguments if their explanation is not clear enough or we think they don't see what we see, in general finding common ground of understanding.
 But meanwhile, in my next blog post, I go on to enumerate the default surface I am aware of.

 ## outro

-As joyful or frustrating it may be, that seems is the game of Bounty Hunter.
+As joyful or frustrating it may be, that seems is the game of Bug Bounty Hunter.
 We first need to understand that the bounty is completely in the hand of the company, if they consider bug to be worth that reward, and that they are not even obligated to do so.
 I think we have also grown little over ourselves in recent years.
 I certainly did, and I try to think in a way, that fixing my bug will not fix security itself, but sometimes I have just too big eyes my hopes were too high and my understanding and empathy towards the other side is lacking, so with this, I apologize to MSRC for the times when I do argue too hard.

 I understand that there are more options, not just vendors.
 But on that accord, need to take into consideration that the other options require, as far as I understand, stable exploit and particular attack surface need to be in other party wanted list - basically same as with vendor, just list may differ I guess.
 However on top of it working on a stable exploit may be more time-consuming than finding another bug, likely more money but comes with a different responsibility / blind eye too.
 Also important questions like: how much money is enough? are we doing it just for money?

 Like it may frustrate us to find a bug and not to be appreciated for it, it is nothing and even outrageous to compare it to the 'frustration' of once living beings we casually put on our dining tables without questions.

 Which is, likely, the worst crime in the history of humankind towards, likely, most innocent creatures on the planet.
-And whatever our excuses for continuing our personal contribution to it are, there is only one thing we really need to know: [that it is completly](https://www.pcrm.org/news/health-nutrition/academy-nutrition-and-dietetics-publishes-stance-vegan-and-vegetarian-diets) [unecesary](https://pubmed.ncbi.nlm.nih.gov/27886704/).
+And whatever our excuses for continuing our personal contribution to it are, there is only one thing we really need to know: [that it is completly](https://www.pcrm.org/news/health-nutrition/academy-nutrition-and-dietetics-publishes-stance-vegan-and-vegetarian-diets) [unnecessary](https://pubmed.ncbi.nlm.nih.gov/27886704/).

 Moreover in these days, when boosting our immunity and contributing our 5cents to preventing global health pandemic is topmost importance, we easily tend to forget the importance of our competence and keep relying only on others and temporary patches.
 While patching is important, mitigations are, if done right, stepping up the game.
 That being said maybe it is time to revisit the importance of fiber+vitamins(C,D,B12 among others)+minerals